MobilityData/GTFS_Schedule_Best-Practices/index.md

 __3.__ Must be provided in both `shapes.txt` and `stop_times.txt` if an alignment includes looping or inlining (the vehicle crosses or travels over the same portion of alignment in one trip). <!-- (79) -->

+An example diagram of inlining may be found <a href="/best-practices/images/inlining">here</a>.

 __4.__ The `shape_dist_traveled` field allows the agency to specify exactly how the stops in the `stop_times.txt` file fit into their respective shape.
 A common value to use for the `shape_dist_traveled` field is the distance from the beginning of the shape as traveled by the vehicle (think something like an odometer reading).

 * Route alignments (in `shapes.txt`) should be within 100 meters of stop locations which a trip serves.  <!-- (80) -->